Real Estate meets Animal Advocacy in one-of-a-kind Pet Supply and Food Donation Drive | News Channel 3-12

 “Rescue dogs are the best.
 I mean, all he wants to do is hold hands.
 I mean, he's such a good boy,” said Wendy Domanski who worked for C.A.R.E.
 4 Paws for years, and is about to move across the country with Shadow.

-Domanski can’t imagine the psychological toll of having to separating with a pet.
+Domanski said she can’t imagine the psychological toll of having to separating with a pet.

 “A lot of people got pets during COVID, which was great, it helped the shelters, but a lot of those animals are being returned.
 Sometimes people just get in a situation to where they have to make this bad choice of feeding themselves, paying bills, or feeding their pet,” said Berkshire Hathaway Real Estate Agent Charlotte Cross.